hyperledger/iroha-ed25519/README.md

 -- HASH=sha3_brainhub is selected (SHA implementation)
 -- RANDOM=dev_urandom is selected (RNG implementation)
 -- BUILD=SHARED is selected (library build type)
--- [ed25519] Target RANDOM=rand_bcryptgenrandom is not supported on your platform -- Configuring done
+-- [ed25519] Target RANDOM=bcryptgen is not supported on your platform -- Configuring done
 -- Generating done
 -- Build files have been written to: /Users/bogdan/tools/iroha-ed25519/build